 In the event the sponsor changes their address after becoming a sponsor, they must notify United States Citizenship and Immigration Services (USCIS) of that address change within 30 days.
 The sponsor does this by filing a Form I-865.
 If the sponsor fails to take action within the applicable time period, the government may impose a monetary fine.

 The immigration laws and rules for sponsoring a relative or other individual on an immigrant visa can be convoluted and confusing.
 A knowledgeable immigration lawyer could assist you by explaining all the responsibilities and obligations of the sponsor in Oak Brook and making sure that you take all the necessary and appropriate legal actions.
-Call today to schedule an initial consultation.
+Contact us today to schedule an initial consultation.